Hip Arthroscopy Surgery Cost and Procedure Guide

 - From £240 for MRI scans

-Hip arthroscopy takes around 1.5 to 2 hours but can vary depending on how your surgeon plans to correct your hip joint.
+Hip arthroscopy takes around 1.5 to 2 hours but can vary depending on how the surgeon plans to correct your hip joint.
 Although tools and techniques may vary from surgeon to surgeon, the general method for arthroscopy is the same.

 Types of Hip Arthroscopy Incisions

-Incisions known as port sites will be made on the skin around your hip to allow the camera and fine instruments inside.
+Incisions known as port sites will be made on the skin around the hip to allow the camera and fine instruments inside.
 The fluoroscope (a portable x-ray device) may also be used to help the surgeon see the bones of the joint more clearly.

 Hip arthroscopy can be used to treat a variety of hip issues.
 The most common are FAI and osteoarthritis of the hip as described below.